covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

 The other two states in the lower image above i.e. created and started are transient and the system quickly moves from them to the next state by calling the next lifecycle callback method.

-Associated with these callback methods are what we need to implement within them.
+Associated with these callback methods are what we need to implement them.
 For this, [the official guide](http://developer.android.com/guide/components/activities.html) is thorough and comprehensive.
-Please spend time to read.
-The two most important things that are ofthen confused by our students are:
+Please spend some time to read.
+The two most important things that are often confused by our students are:

 1. The 'home' button doesn't destroy your activity.
 The system will remember your app's current state.
 So press 'home' button and then press your app icon to restart your app is **NOT** a way to show data persistence.
 2. If the system must recover memory in an emergency, `onStop()` and `onDestroy()` might not be called.
 Again, to save data for the sake of persistence you'll need to do it in `onPause()`.